Tag: questions

 When Jesus talks about the sower, we can look around us and see plenty of people who are in rocky ground and amongst thorns.
 The reality is that it may be that far too many so-called Christians are exactly those.
 In seemingly crazy and desperate times such as this, it is very easy to be overcome.

-The writer of Ecclesiastes didn’t see the coming.
+The writer of Ecclesiastes didn’t see the internet coming.
 Really, though, the internet is just a faster form of communication.
 In other words, the mode changed, but that’s it.
-Ultimately, from the view of Ecclesiastes, the condition doesn’t change.
+Ultimately, from the view of Ecclesiastes, the human condition doesn’t change.

 Our fellow Christians, maybe even you, are struggling right now.
 The church is as divided as the US.
 The church, sadly, reflects the world.
-The (left, right, and everything from the middle to the extremes) of the world are not the church and should have no place there.
+The politics (left, right, and everything from the middle to the extremes) of the world are not the church and should have no place there.

 This is hard for most of us, currently.
-Some are feeling persecuted for their faith. are wagging their tongues and figures regardless of whether “their” “side” won or lost the recent election (or have been perceived to).
+Some are feeling persecuted for their faith.
+Others are wagging their tongues and figures regardless of whether “their” “side” won or lost the recent election (or have been perceived to).
 It is nothing new under the sun.

 ※Questions※